NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 From 1 October 2025, there will be a new simpler way to record vaccinations.

-Until the end of November, the new **Record vaccinations** section will be available alongside the existing [Find a patient](https://guide.ravs.england.nhs.uk/finding-a-patient/) section.
-In December, **Find a patient** will be removed.
+The new **Record vaccinations** section will be available alongside the existing [Find a patient](https://guide.ravs.england.nhs.uk/finding-a-patient/) section until 30 November 2025.
+You can use either option to record vaccinations.

-Find out more about the new section on this page.
+INSERT VIDEO OR LINK TO VIDEO HERE

 ## What you’ll be asked in Record vaccinations